Radio Tamazuj

-Radio Tamazuj is an independent daily news service in South Sudan and Sudan.

-Background

-Radio Tamazuj is also a current affairs broadcaster covering South Sudan, the southern states of Sudan, and the borderlands between the two countries since 2011.
+Radio Tamazuj is a Netherlands-based independent daily news service and current affairs broadcaster covering South Sudan, the southern states of Sudan, and the borderlands between the two countries.
+Since 2015 the radio has been in exile after its office in Juba was shut down by the South Sudanese national security service.

-Origin
+Etymology

 The word "Tamazuj" has been translated from South Sudanese Arabic word which means ‘blend’ in Arabic.

+History

+Radio Tamazuj was launched in 2011 and initially operated out of the South Sudanese capital of Juba.
+In 2015, the government shut down its office, interrogated its staff, and deported foreign editors.
+Since then, the radio's employees have been scattered across Africa.

 Community engagement

 Radio Tamzuj has been sourced for being one of the news analyzers by the Relief Web to provide information for public consumption and thus has been feeding the public on information for both local and international linkages.
 Radio Tamazuj operates on shortwave during morning and evening time slots only, broadcasting in local dialect Arabic which makes it very easy for the local people to get what is being said which simplifies the message and informs the public.
 Radio Tamazuj also offers Voice of America--VOA broadcasting that encompasses the daily news from South Sudan in its bulletin.